Border Lands

 Bandit Country

-Thailand borders on some wild and dangerous places: travel in these areas can be hazardous.
+Thailand borders on some wild and dangerous places and travel in these areas can be hazardous.
 On some parts of the Cambodia and Laos borders there is a high risk of mosquito-borne infection, and a significant danger from land mines and unexploded munitions left over from the Vietnam and Cambodian wars.

 Malaria and Dengue Fever are endemic in many areas bordering Burma from Mae Sai in the north to Ranong in the south, where Burma and Thailand meet on the Andaman Sea.